From Chef to Health Care Assistant: Christopher’s career journey

 When he first started, he did an in-depth induction which included mandatory training, eLearning and shadowing a colleague to learn about the role.
 He also achieved the Care Certificate, which is an agreed set of standards that define the knowledge, skills and behaviours expected of health and social care workers.

 Since then, Christopher’s completed clinical training, including tracheostomy care, which has enabled him to take on more responsibility in his role.

 Talking about his plans for the next 12 months, Christopher shares: “There are lots of opportunities to progress if you’re willing to put the time and effort in to doing training.
-I’ve already signed up to become a Buddy for new colleagues and am thinking about doing the Trainee Nursing Associate programme to develop my skills.”
+I’ve already signed up to become a Buddy for new colleagues.”

 What would you say to others think about working in care?